Oxsomi/core3/docs/graphics_api.md

 #### PipelineStages

 A pipeline stage is simply a Buffer and an EPipelineStage.
 The Buffer is in the format declared in "Shader binary types" and EPipelineStage can be Vertex, Pixel, Compute, GeometryExt, HullExt or DomainExt.
-Hull and domain are enabled by the TessellationShader feature and GeometryExt by the GeometryShader feature.
+GeometryExt is enabled by the GeometryShader feature.

 ### PipelineRaytracingInfo